Editorial workflow

 • You judge the work to be reasonably solid

-When some of these conditions are not met (e.g. for a postdoc only 1 year out, or for someone who has limited semantics publications but a primary area of interest that is relevant), then discussion with the rest of the editorial team (or at least with Kai and David, if you prefer) would be merited.
+When some of these conditions are not met (e.g. for a postdoc only 1 year out, or for someone who has limited semantics publications but a primary area of interest that is relevant), then discussion with the rest of the editorial team (or at least with the editors-in-chief, if you prefer) would be merited.

 Notify the all-editors list when you plan to invite a new board member.
 Please use the template for editorial board invitations (edit as you see fit).